 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Duke Energy is seeking Indiana Utility Regulatory Commission (IURC) approval of a seven-year plan for electric transmission, distribution and storage system improvements, including incremental rate recovery of those costs as the projects proceed.
+In a June 29, 2016 order, the IURC approved a seven-year plan for electric transmission, distribution and storage system improvements for Duke Energy, including incremental rate recovery of those costs as the projects proceed.
 The utility refers to the program as its Transmission and Distribution Infrastructure Improvement Plan (T&D Plan).

-While the utility had originally proposed a $1.83 billion plan, a recent settlement agreement will cap rate recovery for the plan's projects at $1.4 billion if approved.
-The OUCC's March 7, 2016 news release offers a summary.
+While the utility had originally proposed a $1.83 billion plan, the Commission's order approved a settlement agreement that will cap rate recovery for the plan's projects at $1.4 billion.
+The OUCC's March 7, 2016 news release offers a summary of the agreement.